ChurchApps/FreeShowWeb/src/routes/docs/groups/+page.md

 # Groups

 All the current groups are located at the right side of a show.
 One group can be a verse, and another for chorus.
 A group can have multiple slides.
-Click or drag a group from the right to the center to add it to your current [layout](./layouts).
-Changing the slide in one group, will change all of the same groups in your layouts at the same time.
+Click or drag a group from the right to the center to add it to your current [arrangement](./arrangements).
+Changing the slide in one group, will change all of the same groups in your arrangements at the same time.
 Groups can be changed from the context menu.

 :::admonition type=note

-Editing a global slide in the editor will update all the slides in the layout that uses the same group.
+Editing a global slide in the editor will update all the slides in the arrangement that uses the same group.
 Notice that a group with the same name can be added multiple times, and will automatically be assigned a number.
 If you use the **Text edit** editor, the text you input is what you get out, meaning any groups with the exact same text will be merged into one, and any differences results in different groups.

 :::